quirins/caa-test/README.md

 For case D4, RFC and CAB Ballot permit a CA to issue.
-However, CAs may (and maybe should) be more conservative and decide to refuse to issue after a timeout no the CAA record.
+However, CAs may (and maybe should) be more conservative and decide to refuse to issue after a timeout on the CAA record.

 [1] More explanation on D2: The zonefile contains an "issue ;" CAA record, and all CAA replies for that zone are dropped.
 As the zone is signed, even in case of a non-dropped reply, no CA would be authorized to issue.